 Our StormDefender safe room doors are engineered to International Code Council (ICC)-500 and Federal Emergency Management Agency (FEMA) 361 standards.
 However, they are designed to work with existing architecture to be out of sight until needed.

 Safe room doors have advanced in recent years.
 Extreme weather patterns have increased the need and awareness to create a safe space to withstand the forces of a tornado, high winds or flying debris.
-Warmer climates have resulted in more tornado outbreaks to include large-scale events that last up to three days that produce six or more tornadoes in rapid succession.
-Damages from tornado events have reached all-time highs.
-But more importantly, protection of life is paramount.
+Warmer climates have resulted in more tornado outbreaks to include large-scale events that last up to three days and produce six or more tornadoes in rapid succession.
+Damages from tornado events have reached all-time highs, but more importantly, protection of life is paramount.

 In May of 2013, a massive EF5 tornado struck Plaza Towers Elementary School in Oklahoma City resulting in seven student deaths.
 The shock of what happened in Oklahoma spurred legislation, school activism and a huge increase in safe room design and implementation in the architectural design community.